-Interested persons were invited to submit written comments concerning the Tentative Amendment WDRs as provided through the notification process.
-The Board will accept comments only with respect to the proposed changes to the tentative amended requirements marked in underline and strikeout format.
+Interested persons were invited to submit written comments concerning tentative WDRs as provided through the notification process.
 Comments where due either in person or by mail to the Executive Office at the Regional Water Board at the address above on the cover page of this Order, or by email submitted to losangeles@waterboards.ca.gov.

-To be fully responded to by staff and considered by the Regional Water Board, the written comments regarding the tentative amended Order are due at the Regional Water Board office by 5:00 p.m. on June 8, 2015.
+To be considered by the Regional Water Board, the written comments were due at the Regional Water Board office by 5:00 p.m. on March 20, 2015.
+Comments received after the deadline are generally not accepted because to do so may prejudice the Regional Water Board and parties.